Applies To: Cloud-managed Fireboxes

-- Device Feedback
+- Device Settings

-The available settings for firewall policies, services, and exceptions in a template are the same as those you can configure for an individual device.
+The available settings for firewall policies, aliases, services, and exceptions in a template are the same as those you can configure for an individual device.
 For information about how to create Firebox templates, see Manage Firebox Templates.

 Each Firebox can subscribe to multiple templates.
 When a Firebox subscribes to templates, the Firebox configuration includes:

 - Settings configured in templates the device subscribes to